Writing with AI – Syllabus (ENC 3370)

 Audience Awareness

 I will assess whether your work is responsive to the needs and interests of its target audience (e.g., readers, listeners, or users).
-As NCTE’s (National Council of Teachers of English) Position Statement on “Understanding and Teaching Writing: Guiding Principles” (Adler-Kassner et. al. 2018) points out, audience awareness is a critical concern of writers during composing (along with purpose and context):
+As NCTE’s (National Council of Teachers of English) Position Statement on “Understanding and Teaching Writing: Guiding Principles” (Adler-Kassner et. al. 2018) notes, audience awareness is a critical concern of writers during composing (along with purpose and context):

 When writers produce writing, they take into consideration purposes, audiences, and contexts.
 This leads them to make intentional choices about the elements that go into writing: